fbie/fbie.github.io/_posts/2016-04-07-data-structures-for-parallel-exec.md

 In Funcalc, there is no way to express such micro-optimizations in the first place (writing to the same memory location instead of passing values via the stack etc.), so the spirit of the talk fits well to my project.

-Even though this talk is from seven years ago, I feel that this hasn't really arrived in many peoples mindsets.
+Even though this talk is already seven years old, I feel that this hasn't really arrived in many people's mindsets.
 It's a great motivation for my own work, so I'll just post it here.

 - [The talk on Vimeo](https://vimeo.com/6624203)
 - [Reference on ACM](http://dl.acm.org/citation.cfm?doid=1596550.1596551)